 The OER will be tried out in four strategic pilot institutions that kindly offered their facilities: Tangaza University College, Nairobi; Universidad de la República, Uruguay; Universidad Oberta de Catalunya, Barcelona; and Bath Spa University, England.
 These pilots will allow us to explore what works and what doesn’t in our approach to refine/redesign the OER for a second iteration.

-All the materials here generated are licensed under a Creative Commons license: CC-BY-NC, this means that you can,
+All the materials here generated are licensed under a Creative Commons license: CC-BY-NC-SA.

 - Share — copy and redistribute the material in any medium or format giving credit to the original author(s)